Salomon S-Lab SonicReview Facts

-This shoe comes in one style, for both men and women and because it’s a performance shoe, it is low to the ground and looks fast.
+This shoe comes in one style, for both men and women and because it’s a performance shoe, it has a low stack height and looks fast.
 The red color is typical of shoes in Salomon’s S-Lab line and makes a bold statement on the road or on the trails.
 The S-Lab Sonic is all red, except for some small white accents.

 This is a quality shoe with a lot of durable technologies, especially the Contagrip outsole.
 Runners get a lot of good miles in this shoe.
 Both the Energy Cell and foam cushioning are very durable, and will provide the same cushioning out of box as you do after several hundred miles in them.
 Some runners found an issue with the upper showing signs of wear, especially in the forefoot area.
 However, because of the mesh construction, usually the tears are small and don’t extend far.

 The lightweight ProFeel Film does a good job of protecting the midfoot area while still providing excellent ground feel.
 The 2 types of midsole material work together to provide shock attenuation and a smooth ride, perfect for warding off impact related injuries